The FRTOL Practical Test

 1. The examiner delivers the standard CAA Candidate Brief;

-Route and Test Brief
+Route Brief

 The examiner then briefs the candidate on the following items: